-What is the effect of a decision recognising an award in your jurisdiction?
+14 What is the effect of a decision recognising the award in your jurisdiction?
 Is it immediately enforceable?
 What challenges are available against a decision recognising an arbitral award in your jurisdiction?

-Once leave for enforcement is obtained, the foreign arbitral award shall be treated equally with domestic arbitral awards.
+Once a leave for enforcement is obtained, the foreign arbitral award shall be treated equally with domestic arbitral awards.
 This, in itself, is not sufficient to render the award enforceable.
-Rather, as mentioned in question 6, the award creditor has to request the court to issue an enforcement authorisation.
-As also discussed in question 6, the AEA allows applicants to combine this request with a request for a leave for enforcement to obtain the decisions on both subject matters at once.
+Rather, as mentioned above, the award creditor has to request the court to issue an enforcement authorisation.
+As discussed in question 6, the AEA allows applicants to combine this request with the request for a leave for enforcement in order to obtain the decisions on both subject matters at once.